 - Do not provide confidential personal or financial information to anyone in an email.
-No one from the CMA or Joule will ever email to ask you for passwords, account numbers or personal information.
+No one from the CMA or its subsidiary companies will ever email to ask you for passwords, account numbers or personal information.

 - Never include your account number or password in emails.

 - Be suspicious of email attachments from unknown sources.
 If you do not know or recognize the sender of the email, do not open the attachment.

 - If you are unsure of an email’s authenticity, delete it.